 - language barriers

 Every time you travel to a new location, you leave your comfort zone.
 I had to spend a few days getting situated and finding my routine here in Brooklyn.
-If I just worked from home in my home town, I have my routine and home office established.
+If I just worked from home in my home town, I have my routine and a home office established.
 But every trip, I need to set up a new office setting.

 I cannot do live videos here because the connection speed does not support broadcasts.
 This is less common but sometimes an issue.

 Cultural and language barriers can frustrate you.
 Most spots are fine; calculators and hand signals work for buying stuff you need.
 But getting lost or trying to understand basic information in foreign lands where everyone only speaks the native tongue feels challenging sometimes.
 I can be the most confident guy online, but when people are joking about me in their native tongue, I can feel self-conscious.
-Please guys; this is rare, but does happen sometimes when blogging abroad.
+Please, guys; this is rare but does happen sometimes when blogging abroad.

 Again; the pros far outweigh the cons.
-But I do want to share for a fair take of being a world traveling blogger.
+But I do want to share for a fair take of being a world-traveling blogger.

 See the World